microsoft/bedrock/docs/firstWorkload/README.md

 kube-system   tunnelfront-5787f6d67-f84zn            1/1     Running   0          18m
 ```

-As you can see, Flux was provisioned as part of cluster creation, and as such we can see the pods are running in the cluster.
+As you can see, Flux was provisioned as part of cluster creation, and we can see the pods are running in the cluster.

 Copying the name of the flux pod, let’s fetch the logs for it: